Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Membrane.md

 Requires *aquaporin* protein

-Continues until the two sides are [[Concentration#Isotonic|isotonic]]
+Continues until the two sides are isotonic

 > [!abstract] Aquaporin
 > Channel protein for osmosis

 ### Active transport

-Moves solute *against* its concentration gradient (from lower concentration to higher concentration)
+Moves solute *against* its concentration gradient (from lower concentration to higher concentration) **in exchange for another solute**

 Requires *carrier* protein
 *Requires* energy provided by the hydrolysis of ATP

+Steps:

+1. Solute 1 in solution 1 binds to the carrier
+2. The carrier switches sides with energy provided by the hydrolysis of ATP
+3. Solute 1 enters solution 2
+4. Solute 2 in solution 2 (most commonly $K^+$) binds to the carrier
+5. The carrier switches sides
+6. Solute 2 enters solution 1